timescale/promscale/README.md

 interested in a replicated setup for high-availabilty with automated backups, please see [this github repo](https://github.com/timescale/timescaledb-kubernetes/tree/master/charts/timescaledb-single) for additional instructions.

+# Working with SQL data

+We describe how to use our pre-defined views and functions to work with the prometheus data in [the SQL schema doc](sql_schema.md).

 # Advanced

 ## Helm (sub)chart for Timescale-Prometheus Connector only